13-Day Java & Bali Photography Tour: Volcanoes & Culture

 Day 3: Prambanan Temples & Royal Heritage

 Overall, for this morning, you will first explore Prambanan.
-Note that this is a that has many detailed carvings.
+Note that this is a piece that has many detailed carvings.
 Furthermore, following this, you will next visit the Kraton (Sultan’s Palace).
 Subsequently, you will also see the Taman Sari Water Castle.
 Therefore, as a result, you can photograph classic Javanese buildings and feel the royal mood.
+Indonesia Tourism Board

 Your main photo subjects are: Temple carvings, old buildings, and street portraits.
 Shooting the traditional dancers is an option.